facil-io/cstl/stl_slices/220 string core.md

 The following helpers are part of the String core library and they become available whenever [a String type was defined](#dynamic-strings) or when the `FIO_STR` is defined before any inclusion of the C STL header.

-The main difference between using the String Core API directly and defining a String type is that String types provide a few additional optimizations, such as embedding short strings (embedded within the type data rather than allocated), optional reference counting and pointer tagging features.
+The main difference between using the Core String API directly and defining a String type is that String types provide a few additional optimizations, such as embedding short strings (embedded within the type data rather than allocated), optional reference counting and pointer tagging features.

+**Note**: the `fio_string` functions might fail or truncate data if memory allocation fails.
+Test the returned value for failure (success returns `0`, failure returns `-1`).

 ### Core String Authorship